Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be logged in the system before the use case begins.
+User must has logged in to the system before the use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^